 Cambodia’s Special Bird Species Birding Tour

-This 8-days Cambodia Bird Watching Tour enables the birder to experience most of Cambodia’s special bird species in comfort.
-Three Critically Endangered bird species: Giant Ibis, White-shouldered Ibis and Bengal Florican should be seen, as well as Greater Adjutant, Milky Stork, and Sarus Cranes along with a host of other exciting species.
+This 8-days Cambodia Birdwatching Tour enables the birder to experience most of Cambodia’s special bird species in comfort.
+On this Cambodia birdwatching tour you will see three critically endangered bird species: Giant Ibis, White-shouldered Ibis and Bengal Florican.
+Other highlights include Greater Adjutant, Milky Stork, and Sarus Cranes along with a host of other exciting species.

 Cambodia Birdwatching Tour includes all accommodation is in lodges or hotels, distances travelled are short to moderate (maximum travel between sites is four hours) and the pace of birding can be personalized according to the guests’ needs.
 Meals, transport in a dedicated 4×4 vehicle and accommodation are all included, along with the undivided attention of our expert Cambodian birding guides.

-- Explore the last strongholds of three critically endangered species in the Giant Ibis, White-shouldered Ibis and Bengal Florican.
+- Explore the last strongholds of three critically endangered species; Giant Ibis, White-shouldered Ibis and Bengal Florican.
 You will have the expertise of the SVC guides there with you every step of the way to ensure the best chance of seeing these incredible species.

-- See South-East Asia largest freshwater bird sanctuary at Prek Toal.
+- No Cambodia birdwatching tour would be complete without visiting Prek Toal Bird Sanctuary.
+Prek Toal Bird Sanctuary is the largest freshwater bird sanctuary in South-East Asia.
 From January to May, thousands of breath-taking species populate the sanctuary in an outstanding spectacle for all onlookers.
-Can't miss the birding site!

-- Witness the endangered Irrawaddy Dolphin near Kratie.
+- Observe the endangered Irrawaddy Dolphin near Kratie.
 You will take a local boat through the mighty Mekong River to see one of the last freshwater, inland populations of dolphin in the world.

-- While not endemic, Mekong Wagtail is always a special sight on an SVC tour.
-This species is named after one of the pioneering Cambodian conservationist, Mr Sam Veasna, who died of malaria in 1991.
-Today, his memory lives on through SVC and Mekong Wagtail (Motacilla samveasnae).
+- Mekong Wagtail is always a special sight on an SVC tour.
+This species is named after one of the pioneering Cambodian conservationist, Mr Sam Veasna, who died of malaria in 1999.
+Today, his memory lives on through SVC's and Mekong Wagtail (Motacilla samveasnae).

 Alternative Tour Name: Essential Cambodia